Today's Mortgage Rates in Oregon (October 2024)

 Description

-The Oregon Bond Residential Loan offers two options to support purchases.
-Cash Advantage provides a low-rate mortgage and 3% cash to offset closing costs, not for FHA Loan minimum investment.
+Offers two options to support purchases.
+Cash Advantage provides a low-rate mortgage and 3% cash to offset closing costs, not for FHA loan minimum investment.
 Rate Advantage offers low-rate loans for reduced monthly payments without cash assistance.

-The Down Payment Assistance aids first-time home buyers with not only down payments but also closing costs.
+Aids first-time homebuyers with down payments and closing costs.
 Qualification follows after homebuyer education.
-Funds assist, especially veterans, in easing mortgage payments and supporting ownership.
+Funds assist, especially veterans, in easing mortgage payments and supporting homeownership.

 FAQ: Mortgage Rates in Oregon

-Understanding today's mortgage rates in Oregon is important for those buying a home.
-We've answered common questions to help you make informed decisions.
+Understanding today's mortgage rates in Oregon is important for homebuyers.
+We answered common questions to help you make informed decisions.

 What are the current mortgage rates in Oregon?